stanford-oval/storm/README.md

 We are very grateful to [Michelle Lam](https://michelle123lam.github.io/) for designing the logo for this project and [Dekun Ma](https://dekun.me) for leading the UI development.

+Thanks to Vercel for their support of [open-source software](https://storm.genie.stanford.edu)

 ## Citation
 Please cite our paper if you use this code or part of it in your work:
 ```bibtex